courtSmith77/Drone-Obstacle-Avoidance/fly_drone/README.md

 # fly_drone

-This project utilizes the Tello drone and associated SDK to navigate the drone through a series of obstacles.
+A ROS node that utilizes the Tello drone and associated SDK to navigate the drone through a series of obstacles.
 Several Ultralytics YOLOv8 models were trained to detect and classify symbols for drone control.

 ## How to run
 1. run the drone node and launch rviz by running `ros2 launch fly_drone visual.launch.xml`